slick/slick.github.com/README.md

 ## Building & Viewing ##

-Launch the Jekyll server with auto-regeneration and an overwritten baseurl (so that it doesn't use the one from `_config.yml`):
+Launch the Jekyll server with auto-regeneration

-    jekyll serve --watch --baseurl ''
+    jekyll serve --watch

 The generated site is available at `http://localhost:4000`